 At this point, you don’t need to identify the species you have observed.

-From April 28 to May 3, participants from all over the world will contribute to adding scientific names to the recorded observations.
-When several people agree, the record becomes “research grade” which makes it relevant for research worldwide.
+From May 2 to 7, participants from all over the world will contribute by adding scientific names to the recorded observations.
+When several people agree, the record becomes “research grade,” which makes it relevant for research worldwide.